 GearJunkie partnered with Merrell to bring Find Your FKT to life.
 The promotion aims to raise awareness of the FKT movement and inspire folks to get out and enjoy trails.
 It will also award nine trail associations with a total of $10,000 for trail maintenance and projects.

 It wasn’t always so.
 The FKT concept has modest origins going back nearly two decades.

-It all started with Coloradans Peter Bakwin and Buzz Burrell.
-The duo coined “fastest known time” during their research for a 2000 attempt on the same route D’Haene would run 17 years later.
+The practice was popularized by Coloradans Peter Bakwin and Buzz Burrell.
+The duo realized “fastest known time” was the best term during their research for a 2000 attempt on the same route D’Haene would run 17 years later.

 “In reality, the record didn’t matter – it was about getting out there, exploring, and having a good time with a good friend,” Bakwin wrote in a 2001 article for Trail Runner magazine.

 FKTs on the Rise

 But, oh, how the times change.
 In 2016, trail runner Jim Walmsley set a new record in Flagstaff, Ariz., for what might be the country’s most competitive FKT, the Grand Canyon’s Rim-to-Rim-to-Rim run.
 The 42-mile trail run has more than 10,000 feet of climbing.

 Athletic shoe maker Hoka encouraged Walmsley to run the FKT, reportedly with financial incentives.
 The brand said it sees FKTs as a key part of its marketing and has since deepened its support.